luyug/GradCache/README.md

 ```

 ## Usage
 Gradient caching functionalities are implemented in `GradCache` class.
 If you are developing a **new project** instead of patching an old one, also checkout our [functional approach](#functional-approach) for a effort reduced approach.

+For JAX/Flax user, take a look at a simple train function [here](https://github.com/luyug/GradCache/blob/8463340a15a2395fc33b9a1f40f5f4946b7cbad8/src/grad_cache/cachex/training.py#L9).

 ### Initialization
 The class's `__init__` method defines the cache and has several functional parameters `*_fn` for easy adjust of model behaviors.
 Alternatively you can also sub-class GradCache.
 ```